-Enable students to see themselves reflected in the curriculum of perspectives and creative projects provide scope for students to engage in topics that are important to them - particularly in the modules 'In the Edit' and 'Post Picture Lock'.
+Enable students to see themselves reflected in the curriculum

+Boomsatsuma is committed to supporting social mobility and ensuring that learning and teaching settings are welcoming and inclusive.
+The curriculum offers a balance of perspectives and creative projects provide scope for students to engage topics that are important to them - particularly in the modules 'Drama', 'Documentary' and 'Graduation Film'.
 In addition, all students are offered opportunities to contribute to the tone and direction of the course through structured feedback sessions and consultancy for larger curriculum changes.